Nov 07, 2025

 Installation and Maintenance Tips to Get the Most from XLPE Cables

-- Leave enough space around cables.
-Heat can escape well.
+2. Leave enough space around cables.
+Heat can be dissipated well.

-- Do not bundle tightly or touch sharp edges.
-These can harm insulation.
+3. Do not bundle tightly or touch sharp edges, which can harm insulation.

 Comparing XLPE With Other Insulation Materials